Cryptographic inventory, exposure class, data lifetime, and CBOM-ready evidence.

 What is our current exposure to Harvest Now, Decrypt Later attacks?

 The Global Risk Institute's 2024 expert survey estimates a greater than 50% probability of cryptographically relevant quantum computers by 2035.
-NIST has set 2030as the deprecation date for quantum-vulnerable algorithms.
+NIST IR 8547 (initial public draft) proposes 2030as the deprecation date for quantum-vulnerable algorithms.
 However, the threat is already active: adversaries are intercepting and storing encrypted data today, planning to decrypt it once quantum capability arrives.
 Any data that must remain confidential for five or more years is already at risk.

 Costs depend on the size and complexity of your cryptographic infrastructure.
 Early movers achieve significant cost savings compared to organizations forced into urgent, deadline-driven transitions — a pattern observed across every major IT migration cycle.
 A typical assessment and roadmap engagement starts in the low six figures for mid-market organizations.
 The cost of inaction — potential breach liability, regulatory fines, and insurance complications — far exceeds proactive investment.

-A 30-minute virtual presentation tailored to your board's priorities — regulatory exposure, fiduciary obligations, and a clear path forward.
+A 30-minute virtual presentation tailored to your board's priorities — regulatory exposure, cyber-risk oversight considerations, and a clear path forward.

 Available for board meetings, audit committee sessions, and executive leadership reviews.